-- Mona and Phil — called Porkchop in the novel because he is fat — have a sister named Lindy who is getting married for the 2nd time.
-In the film it is suggested that there are more kids than just Mona and Phil, when Mona tells Tamsin about her future hypothetical life in which she’ll have a bunch of kids, wait for menopause, or cancer, seeming to mirror her own mother’s sorry life.
-The entire subplot of the wedding has been omitted from the film probably due to the constraints on time.
+Mona and Phil — called Porkchop in the novel because he is fat — have a sister named Lindy.
+Lindy is getting married for the second time.
+The film suggests that there are more kids than just Mona and Phil, when Mona tells Tamsin about her future hypothetical life in which she’ll have a bunch of kids, wait for menopause, or cancer, seeming to mirror her own mother’s sorry life.
+The entire subplot of the wedding is gone from the film, probably due to the constraints on time.
 More story fits into a novel.

-- In the book we know Tamsin’s last name: Fakenham.
+In the book we know Tamsin’s last name: Fakenham.
 It never comes up in the film.
-Being an allegorical name, I guess this might be seen as too on-the-nose.
+Being an allegorical name, this might be too on-the-nose.

-- In the book Mona is self-conscious of her appearance whereas nothing is made of this in the film.
-Perhaps because Mona has red hair, is skinny and freckled the audience is supposed to ‘know’ this about her without having to be told.
+In the book Mona is self-conscious of her appearance whereas her appearance is a non-issue in the film.
+Perhaps because Mona has red hair, is skinny and freckled the audience is supposed to ‘know’ her insecurity.
 Almost every 15-year-old who goes by that description in fiction has huge body image insecurities — the most famous being Anne of Green Gables.
 Mona bears other similarities to Anne Shirley — she is terribly alone in the world and has the ability to sink into fantasy.
 Perhaps Mona is Anne Shirley from another time and place.

 Heavenly Creatures is based on a true story which I feel is the main edge it has over this story.
-Peter Jackson’s film is also more heavily stylised, but the acting is on a par.
+Peter Jackson utilises more stylisation in Heavenly Creatures, but the acting is on a par.
 Like Kate Winslet, Emily Blunt has gone on to be a big name.

-The book My Summer Of Love — with its emphasis on a sister’s wedding absent in the film — has been compared to The Member Of The Wedding by Carson McCullers.
+Commentators have compared the book My Summer Of Love — with its emphasis on a sister’s wedding absent in the film — to The Member Of The Wedding by Carson McCullers.

-Tonally, I am reminded of We Have Always Lived In The Castle by Shirley Jackson.
-Jackson’s novel is narrated by the mendacious teenage girl, whereas this story is narrated by a more ordinary viewpoint character.
+Tonally, look to We Have Always Lived In The Castle by Shirley Jackson.
+Jackson’s narrator is a mendacious teenage girl, whereas the narrator of My Summer of Love is a more ordinary character.
 The setting, too, is similar.
 Merricat Blackwood is sequestered in her ‘castle’ but occasionally goes into the village.